 More is better.
 Faster is better.
 That’s the chant I kept hearing in my head.

-Finally, I started reading books about minimalism and simple living, and I realized that maybe there is a different way to live.
+Finally, I started reading books about minimalism and simple living, and I realized that maybe there was a different way to live.

-The minimalist and simple living movement is growing rapidly: a direct and opposite response to the consumerism and rush our society promotes and applauds.
+The minimalist and simple living movement is growing rapidly: a direct challenge to the consumerism and busyness that our society promotes and applauds.

 This movement celebrates owning less and doing less – not for the sake of it, but for the joy it adds to our lives.

 And families need minimalism and simple living even more than the rest.
 Our homes and our schedules are overflowing, and the stress is killing us (literally).